Robust Question Answering Through Sub-part Alignment: Discussion and Conclusion

+We note a few limitations and some possible future directions of our approach.
+First, errors from SRL and coreference resolution systems can propagate through our system.
+However, because our graph alignment is looser than those in past work, we did not observe this to be a major performance bottleneck.
+The main issue here is the inflexibility of the SRL spans.
+For example, not every SRL span in the question can be appropriately aligned to a single SRL span in the context.
+Future works focusing on the automatic span identification and alignment like recent work on end-to-end coreference systems~\cite{lee2017end}, would be promising.

+Second, from the error analysis we see that our proposed model is good at performing noun phrase alignment but not predicate alignment, which calls attention to the better modeling of the predicate alignment process.
+For example, we can decompose the whole alignment procedure into separate noun phrase and predicate alignment modules, in which predicate alignment could be learned using different models or datasets.

+Finally, because our BERT layer looks at the entire question and answer, our model can still leverage uninterpretable interactions in the text.
+We believe that modifying the training objective to more strictly enforce piecewise comparisons could improve interpretability further while maintaining strong performance.

-In this work, we presented a model for doing question answering through sub-part alignment.
-By having our model structured around an explicit alignment scoring process, we show that our approach can to generalize better to other domains.
-Having alignments also makes it possible to filtering out bad model predictions (by treating the scores as confidence values) and interpreting the model's behavior (by examining the alignments and scores directly).
+In this work, we presented a model for question answering through sub-part alignment.
+By structuring our model around explicit alignment scoring, we show that our approach can generalize better to other domains.
+Having alignments also makes it possible to filter out bad model predictions (through score constraints) and interpret the model's behavior (by inspecting the scores).